 We own our individual homes and share the work of maintaining the common house, preparing shared meals, and tending the land.
 General meetings, where decisions are made by consensus, are held once a month.
-Committees — such as finance, landscaping, and meals — meet as needed to attend to the work of maintaining our community.
+Committees — such as business, landscaping, and meals — meet as needed to attend to the work of maintaining our community.

 IN PLANNING OUR COMMUNITY, WE ADOPTED THIS STATEMENT OF COMMUNITY VALUES:

 Each of us comes to this group with a deep respect for both our shared values and our individual differences.
 We hope to take joy in our similarities and differences, support each other’s dreams and ideas, and thus strengthen the friendship that brings us together.